It’s funny to me that when having conversations about technology people still don’t see the parallel between their smartphone and their computer.

 speed of the latest version of their networks, doubling download speeds.
 And new smartphones will have as much as 64 gigabytes of capacity.
 That’s more hard drive than my three-year old laptop.

 For the next generation of users, the smartphone is replacing the PC as their primary device.
-Nielsen reports, “We are just
+Nielsen reports, “We

-purchasers in the last six months; and 45% of respondents indicated that their next device will be a smartphone.”
+29% for phone purchasers in the last six months; and 45% of respondents indicated that their next device will be a smartphone.”

 For many of us, your mobile device has already become like your right hand (in my case, my left hand).
 Not only is it your phone, but it’s used to store some of your most private conversations and confidential information—it’s now your address/phone book,